KaungPyaeHtet/CS-IGCSE/Questions.md

 What is meant by an algorithm? <span class='mark'>[1 mark]</span>
 <answer><p>An algorithm is a precise step-by-step method for solving a problem or completing a task.</p></answer>

+What is the difference between program and algorithm? <span class='mark'>[2 marks]</span>
+<answer><p>An algorithm is simplely a plan that contains a set of instructions to perform a specific task whereas a program is the coded version of one or more algorithms so that the computer can execute</p></answer>

+State why using flowcharts would suitable to explain algorithms to non-technical people? <span class='mark'>[2 marks]</span>
+<answer><p>Flowchart gives a vistualized version of the algorithm making it easy to track down each step without needing any coding experiences/knowledges</p></answer>

 <h3 id='chap-2'>Chapter 2: Creating Algorithms</h3>

 What is the difference between a constant and a variable <span class='mark'>[1 mark]</span>